asascience-open/pam-cloud/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-description: Propose a new end-user feature for PAMHUB.
+about: Propose a new end-user feature for PAMHUB.
 title: 'feat: [Short Description]'
 labels: ['user-story', 'enhancement']
 assignees: ''